-Research interests include: romantic friendship, the New Woman and upper class women writers of the nineteenth century.
-Her current research is on seaside reading from the 1840s to the 1930s, literary pilgrimage and histories of shared reading.
+Research interests include: romantic friendship, the New Woman and upper class women writers of the nineteenth century, seaside reading from the 1840s to the 1930s, literary pilgrimage and histories of shared reading.

 Carolyn is interested in supervising PhD research in nineteenth-century literature, including: Dickens, Mary Cholmondeley, New Woman fiction, Jerome K. Jerome and the New Humour.